-Within the Project area, there is potential for special-status bat species to be present, as the areas contain many old-growth sycamores and valley oaks with cavities that would be suitable as maternity roosts, as well as buildings on-site near Harper Canyon Creek.
+Within the Project area, there is potential for special-status bat species to be present, as the areas contain many old-growth sycamores and valley oaks with cavities that would be suitable as maternity roosts, as well as buildings on site near Harper Canyon Creek.
 No known observations of Townsend's big-eared bat are known from the area.
-It is difficult to determine special-status bat species presence on-site because of their small size and nocturnal life history.
-With mitigation in place and surveys to assess areas prior to work on-site, minimal impacts to special-status bat species are expected to occur on-site.
+It is difficult to determine special-status bat species presence on site because of their small size and nocturnal life history.
+With mitigation in place and surveys to assess areas prior to work on site, minimal impacts to special-status bat species are expected to occur on site.
 No removal of large potential roost trees will occur.

-6.7.3 American Badger (California Species of Special Concern)
+6.7.3 American Badger (California SSC)

-American badgers (Taxidea taxus) are an uncommon, permanent resident found throughout much of California within shrub, forest, and herbaceous habitats with friable soils (Zeiner et al. 1990b).
-Badgers are carnivorous predators, preying mainly on fossorial rodents such as ground squirrels, chipmunks, rats, mice, and pocket gophers; other prey, such as birds, reptiles, insects, and carrion are also eaten based on their availability (Zeiner et al. 1990b).
+American badgers (Taxidea taxus) are an uncommon, permanent resident found throughout much of California within shrub, forest, and herbaceous habitats with friable soils (Zeiner et al. 1990).
+Badgers are carnivorous predators, preying mainly on fossorial rodents such as ground squirrels, chipmunks, rats, mice, and pocket gophers; other prey, such as birds, reptiles, insects, and carrion are also eaten based on their availability (Zeiner et al. 1990).
 Badgers dig their own burrows, often daily in summer, to use as cover, and are both diurnal and nocturnal.
 Badgers mate during the summer and early fall and give birth to 2-3 pups in March and April the following year.
-The American badger has potential to occur onsite within California annual grassland habitats where abundant prey (California ground squirrel) burrows exist, generally in the vicinity of Pacheco Peak.
-Badgers were not observed on camera traps during the 10 months that remote cameras were deployed on-site, and badgers have not been observed on-site by biologists.
-CNDDB results within the Pacheco Peak 7.5-minute quadrangle found two recent (June 2019 and 2020) records of roadkill badgers along Highway 152, both north and south of the project area access; this indicates their presence in the general area.
-Badger habitat is largely absent from the vicinity of the impact areas, and badger dens have not been observed during any site visit, so no impacts to badgers are expected.
-This species is not covered under the SCVHP and no surveys are required.
+The American badger has potential to occur on site within California annual grassland habitats where abundant prey (California ground squirrel) burrows exist, generally in the vicinity of Pacheco Peak.
+Badgers were not observed on scent-baited camera traps during the 10 months that remote cameras were deployed on site, and badgers, signs of badgers, or their dens have not been observed on site by biologists.
+CNDDB results within the Pacheco Peak 7.5minute quadrangle found two recent (June 2019 and 2020) records of roadkill badgers along Highway 152, both north and south of the project area access; this indicates their presence in the general area.
+Badger habitat is largely absent from the vicinity of the impact areas, and badger dens have not been observed during any site visit, and no impacts to badgers are expected.
+This species is not covered under the SCVHP.
+Surveys will be required based on recent sightings in the Pacheco Pass highway corridor and will be conducted prior to abatement activities at the Project site.

-San Joaquin Kit Fox (Federally Endangered, California State Threatened, SCVHP-Covered 6.7.4 Species)
+6.7.4 San Joaquin Kit Fox (FE, ST, SCVHP-Covered Species)

 The SJKF is a state-listed threatened and federally listed endangered species.
 Critical habitat has not been designated for this species.
 A recovery plan was published for SJKF on September 30, 1998 (USFWS 1998).
 The SJKF is the smallest canid species in North America.
 Currently, there are two recognized subspecies of kit fox: V. m. mutica and V. m. macrotis (USFWS 1998).
-Historically, they occurred extensively throughout California's Central Valley and parts of the Salinas and Santa Clara valleys.
-They currently inhabit the valley bottom and foothills from southern Kern County north to San Benito, Santa Clara, Alameda, Contra Costa, and San Joaquin counties on the west, as well as those near La Grange, Stanislaus County on the east side of the Central Valley.
-They can also be found in some of the larger scattered islands of natural land on the valley floor in Kern, Tulare, Kings, Fresno, Madera, and Merced counties (USFWS 1998).
+Historically, they occurred extensively throughout California's Central Valley and parts of the Salinas and Santa Clara Valleys.
+They currently inhabit the valley bottom and foothills from southern Kern County north to San Benito, Santa Clara, Alameda, Contra Costa, and San Joaquin Counties to the west as well as those near La Grange, Stanislaus County on the east side of the Central Valley.
+They can also be found in some of the larger scattered islands of natural land on the valley floor in Kern, Tulare, Kings, Fresno, Madera, and Merced Counties (USFWS 1998).